Younganswer/inception/README.md

 * Change name `.env.example` to `.env`
 * Set your own value of environment variables
 * **You have to protect your private information in `.env` file**
+* Change KEYS in `.../wordpress/html/wp-config.php` to your own value.
+	* You can generate KEYS with [this site](https://api.wordpress.org/secret-key/1.1/salt/)
 <br/>

 ### Dockerfile